THOMAS ALBERT (TAL) HOWARD, Ph.D.

 M. RYAN GROFF, M.A.

 Ryan is an alumnus of Gordon College ('06) and the Jerusalem and Athens Forum (JAF 2005-06), and provides administrative oversight at the Center.
 He manages major grant projects, supports research and external relations opportunities, and serves the programming needs of the JAF honors program.
 He previously held positions in admissions and as project manager for the Critical Loyalty Project, a $2.5M grant from the Lilly Endowment.
 He completed an M.A. in Theology at Gordon-Conwell Theological Seminary and has been teaching conventional and online theology and first-year seminar courses at Gordon College since 2010.
 His wife Laurie (Arnold) Groff ('06) coaches varsity swimming and instructs Hebrew students at the college.
-They live in Beverly, Massachusetts with their three children.
+They live in Beverly, Massachusetts with their four children.

 E ryan.groffgordon.edu | P 978 867 4227